 Glorida “Punkin” Griffin – Tsisqwohi (Birdtown) School Board candidate

 My name is Gloria Griffin and I’m seeking the seat for Birdtown School Board Representative.
-I am a graduate of Cherokee High School and I have resided in Birdtown all my life.
-Every student at Cherokee Central matters to me.
+I am a graduate of Cherokee High School and I have been a lifelong resident of Birdtown all my life.
+Every student at Cherokee Central matters to me, not just a select few.
 Their education is my dedication, because they are our future.
-Every student matters to me, not just a few they are all important.
-I will be accountable to students, parents and staff. will listen to your concerns, ideas etc. Your voice will not go unheard and i will answer every phone call and email I receive.
+I will be accountable to students, parents and staff.

-I feel I’m more qualified for this position due to my education and my 12 years of experience in School Board.
-I know the policies and I want to stop the Bullying.
+I will listen to your concerns, ideas etc. Your voice will not go unheard and I will answer every phone call, text and email I receive.
+I feel I’m more qualified for this position due to my education and my 12 years of experience on the School Board.
+I know the policies and I want to stop the bullying.
 There has got to be a better way to report bullying privately so that there will be no retaliation against the offended.

 I have a Masters Degree from Montreat College, I worked for our Tribe for 35 years, and I have 12 years serving on the Cherokee School Board.
-I’m retired which will give me more time to dedicate to Cherokee School System.
+I’m retired which will give me more time to dedicate to the Cherokee School System.

 VOTE GLORIA “PUNKIN” GRIFFIN OUR STUDENTS NEED OUR DEDICATION FOR THEIR EDUCATION